Bangkok United F.C.: Rise to prominence (2015–present)

-In the 2015 season, the club move to the Thammasat Stadium to pass the assignment of AFC Champions League stadium regulation.
+In the 2015 season, Bangkok United moved to the Thammasat Stadium to pass the assignment of AFC Champions League stadium regulation.
 Brazilian head coach Alexandré Pölking improved the club during the season before to finish fifth in the Thai Premier League.
-Since 2015, the club became one of big club in Thailand league.
-The team under Pölking has been widely praised for instilling an energetic, play with a galivanting style of attacking football reaching levels of intensity that are rarely seen in this league.
+Since 2015, the club became one of big clubs in Thailand league.
+The team under Pölking has been widely praised for instilling an energetic play with a galivanting style of attacking football reaching levels of intensity that are rarely seen in this league.

-Entering the 2016 season, Bangkok United ended in second place in the Thai League 1 and created history by claiming 75 points – the club's highest points in a single season.
+Entering the 2016 season, Bangkok United ended in second place in the Thai League 1 and created history by claiming 75 points, the club's highest points in a single season.
 The team missed an opportunity to qualify for the 2016 AFC Champions League by failing to beat Malaysian club Johor Darul Ta'zim in the qualifying play-offs match.

-In 2017, Bangkok United started winning 1–0 against Navy on the opening day in the league.
-Nevertheless, The team managed to end their season on a high note by finishing third in the Thai League 1 and reaching the 2017 Thai FA Cup final, losing 4–2 to Chiangrai United.
-Despite coming third, The club managed to be the league highest scorers with 97 goals from 34 games, making them the most productive team in the division by far and finishing just one short of breaking a record set by Buriram United themselves in 2015.
+In the 2017 season, Bangkok United won 1–0 against Navy on the opening day in the league.
+The team ended their season on a high note by finishing third in the Thai League 1 and reaching the 2017 Thai FA Cup final, losing 4–2 to Chiangrai United.
+Despite coming third, the club managed to be the league highest scorers with 97 goals from 34 games, making them the most productive team in the division by far and finishing just one short of breaking a record set by Buriram United in 2015.
 A big contributing factor to this was the goals from attacking duo Dragan Bošković and Mario Gjurovski who netted 50 goals between them.

-In the 2018 season, Bangkok United ended in second place with 71 points.
+In the 2018 season, Bangkok United finished the league in second place with 71 points.

-In the 2022–23 season, Bangkok United ended in second place with 62 points and also ended up as the runners-up in the 2022–23 Thai FA Cup.
+In the 2022–23 season, Bangkok United ended in second place with 62 points, and also ended up as the runners-up in the 2022–23 Thai FA Cup.
+Thus the club qualified to the 2023–24 AFC Champions League.
+Bangkok United won the 2023 Thailand Champions Cup after beating 2022–23 league champions Buriram United 2–0 on 5 August 2023.